 - Pardons sought to permit travel to Canada by otherwise excluded people will not be considered by the Governor's Board.

 Getting a petition for a pardon or executive clemency reviewed is considerably more complicated than simply writing a polite letter asking nicely.
-We can guide you through the process, including collecting necessary documents, preparing and submitting the application, and preparing a presentation to the Governor's Board on Executive Clemency.
+As experienced criminal defense lawyers, we can guide you through the process, including collecting necessary documents, preparing and submitting the application, and preparing a presentation to the Governor's Board on Executive Clemency.

 More detailed information on Executive Clemency is available here.